 Next review date: TBC

-The focus of the guidance is on increasing the uptake of HIV testing to reduce undiagnosed infection and prevent transmission.
+The focus of this guidance is on increasing the uptake of HIV testing to reduce undiagnosed infection and prevent transmission.

 The recommendations include advice on: